PhilipAndes/Portfolio_clean/README.md

 After 1 week in the Bootcamp in january 2019, we were assigned to make a modern portfolio to publish our projects on and show to world who you are.

-I followed a really learningfull video of traversy media.
+I followed video from traversy media on youtube.

 This was the first time i worked with SASS.
 I had to set it all back to regular CSS because i couldn't put it online on Heroku somehow.